canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration-trusty.rst

 *  Monitor, keyboard, and mouse for the MAAS system (a laptop's built-in devices should be sufficient)

+*  Video cable for NUC (HDMI, Mini DisplayPort, or a converter like a MiniDP to VGA)

-*  At least 1 TB of disk space with which to mirror the Ubuntu archives, if desired.
+*  At least 1TB of disk space with which to mirror the Ubuntu archives, if desired.
 (An external USB3 hard disk may be used for this, if necessary.)